Leonard Beecher: Education and training

-He was educated at St Olave's Grammar School and Imperial College London and ordained in 1929.
+He was educated at St. Olave's Grammar School and Imperial College London, ordained deacon in 1929 and priest in 1931.
+He became an Associate of the Royal College of Science (ARCS) in 1926 and made a Fellow of the Royal Anthropological Institute (FRAI) in 1928.

 Missionary in Africa

 He was a missionary of the Church Mission Society in the Diocese of Mombasa from 1930, working in the Highlands.
 He was appointed Archdeacon of Mombasa and a Canon (both 1945–1953) and an Assistant Bishop of Mombasa: he was consecrated a bishop on St James's Day 1950 (25 July) by Geoffrey Fisher, Archbishop of Canterbury, at St Paul's Cathedral.
 He became diocesan Bishop of Mombasa in 1953 and — additionally — Archbishop of the Province of East Africa, from 1960 to 1970: he was elected (by the House of Bishops of the province-to-be) to serve as the first archbishop in April 1960 and installed by Geoffrey Fisher, Archbishop of Canterbury, at the new province's inauguration service on 3 August 1960 at Dar-es-Salaam.